Subcontracts, Consultants, Vendors, Collaborators

 The UMass PI must plan for the inclusion of a subcontract in his/her proposal in advance of the proposal deadline to OPAS to allow sufficient time to gather all required documents and for the PI to review and approve the scope and budget of the subcontractor.
 If proper documentation is not included, it puts the University in a position of committing another entity’s personnel and resources without their consent.

-- A subrecipient form must be completed and signed by the Sponsored Projects Office (OPAS equivalent) of the subcontractor.
-If the proposed subrecipient is a member of FDP and has completed their information on the FDP Clearinghouse site.
+- A subrecipient form must be completed and signed by the Sponsored Projects Office (OPAS equivalent) of the subcontractor, unless the proposed subrecipient is a member of FDP and has completed their information on the FDP Clearinghouse site.
 The subrecipient's information from that site should be uploaded to SmartGrant and included with the other subcontract documents.

 - Scope of work describing the work to be done by the subcontractor’s personnel